stefaneg/hgop2015/hgop-docs/day10.md

 to deploy any version and why?
 - What was wrong with having docker push in the deployment script rather than in the dockerbuild.sh script?
+- How does the "deploy any version, anywhere" build feature work?
+Hint: Track GIT_COMMIT